Aspect Ratio Universal Rectangular Layouts: Conclusions

 \section{Conclusions}

-We have shown that a layout \layout is weakly (strongly) ARU if and only if \layout is sliceable (one-sided and sliceable); and we can decide in $O(n^2)$-time whether a given graph $G$ on $n$ vertices is the dual of a one-sided sliceable layout.
+We have shown that a layout \layout is weakly (resp., strongly) ARU if and only if \layout is sliceable (resp., one-sided and sliceable); and one can decide in $O(n^2)$ time whether a given graph $G$ on $n$ vertices is the dual graph of a one-sided sliceable layout.
 An immediate open problem is whether the runtime can be improved.
-Recall that no polynomial-time algorithm is currently known for recognizing the duals of sliceable layouts~\cite{DasguptaS01,KustersS15,YeapS95} and one-sided layouts~\cite{EppsteinMSV12}.
-It remains an open to settle the computational complexity of these problems.
+Recall that no polynomial-time algorithm is currently known for recognizing the dual graphs of sliceable layouts~\cite{DasguptaS01,KustersS15,YeapS95} and one-sided layouts~\cite{EppsteinMSV12}.
+It remains open to settle the computational complexity of these problems.

 Cut vertices and 2-cuts play a crucial role in our algorithm.
-We can show (Proposition~\ref{pro:cuts} below) that the duals of one-sided sliceable layouts have vertex cuts of size at most three.
-(In contrast, the minimum vertex cut in the duals of one-sided layouts (resp., sliceable layouts) is unbounded.)
+We can show (Proposition~\ref{pro:cuts} below) that the dual graphs of one-sided sliceable layouts have vertex cuts of size at most three.
+In contrast, the minimum vertex cut in the dual graphs of one-sided layouts (resp., sliceable layouts) is unbounded.
 Perhaps 3-cuts can be utilized to speed up our algorithm.

 \begin{proposition} Let $G$ be the dual graph of a one-sided sliceable layout.
-If $G$ has 4 or more vertices, then it contains a vertex cut of size at most 3. \end{proposition} \begin{proof} Let \layout be a one-sided sliceable layout with $n\geq 4$ rectangles in a bounding box $B$, and with dual graph $G=G(\LL)$.
-For a rectangle $r$ in \layout, let $v(r)$ denote the corresponding vertex in $G$.
+If $|V(G)|\geq 4$, then $G$ contains a vertex cut of size at most 3. \end{proposition} \begin{proof} Let \layout be a one-sided sliceable layout with $n\geq 4$ rectangular faces in a bounding box $R$, and with dual graph $G=G(\LL)$.
+For a rectangular face $r$ in \layout, let $v(r)$ denote the corresponding vertex in $G$.
 If $G$ is outerplanar, then either $G$ has a cut vertex, or $G$ is a triangulated $n$-cycle, hence any diagonal forms a 2-cut.
-We may assume that $G$ has an interior vertices.
+We may assume that $G$ has an interior vertex.

-Consider a sequence of segments that incrementally slice $B$ into the layout \layout; and let us focus on the first step that created a rectangle $R_0$ that lies in the interior of $B$.
-We may assume w.l.o.g.\ that $R_0$ is bounded by the segments $s_1,\ldots ,s_4$ in counterclockwise order, $s_4$ sliced a rectangle $R$ into $R_0$ and $R_1$, and $s_4$ is the bottom side of $R_0$.
-Since \layout is one-sided, then $s_1$ is the right side of some rectangle $r_1$, and then $s_3$ is the left side of some rectangle $r_3$ of \layout; see Fig.~\ref{fig:3cut1}.
+Consider a sequence of segments that recursively subdivide $R$ into the layout \layout; and let us focus on the first subdivision step that creates a rectangle $R_0$ in the interior of $R$.
+We may assume, without loss of generality, that $R_0$ is bounded by the segments $s_1,\ldots ,s_4$ in counterclockwise order, the subdivision along $s_4$ splits some rectangle into $R_0$ and $R_1$, and $s_4$ is the bottom side of $R_0$.
+Then the two endpoints of $s_4$ lie in the relative interiors of $s_1$ and $s_3$.
+Since \layout is one-sided, $s_1$ is the right side of some rectangular face $r_1$, and $s_3$ is the left side of some rectangular face $r_3$ of \layout.
+Since $R_0$ is the first rectangle in the interior of $R$, both $s_1$ and $s_2$ has an endpoint on the boundary of $R$; see Fig.~\ref{fig:3cut1}.